-When the natural process of evaporation occurs with Ocean water, the environment above the Ocean becomes very salty and has a very high level of what are called chloride ions which contribute to corrosion of metals and metallic surfaces.
+When the natural process of evaporation occurs on ocean water, the environment above the ocean becomes very salty and has a very high level of what are called chloride ions, which contribute to corrosion of metals and metallic surfaces.

-When the humidity (air with a very high moisture content) mixes with the Saline Environment (salty air) over the Ocean it has a devastating effect on any exposed metallic surface indoors and outdoors known as SEA BLAST.
+When the naturally humid air mixes with the saline environment (salty air) over the ocean, it has a devastating effect on any exposed metallic surface indoors and outdoors known as SEA BLAST.

 These effects of Sea Blast can be seen in the pictures below.

-Stainless Steel holds the greatest resistance to Sea Blast and when used for structural purposes (joist and beam hangers) it is manufactured with a heavier gauge metal to provide added long term performance against deterioration.
+Stainless steel holds the greatest resistance to sea blast.
+When used for structural purposes (i.e., joist and beam hangers), it is manufactured with a heavier gauge metal to provide added long term performance against deterioration.
 Most other structural hardware is steel based with a zinc or galvanized coating which will deteriorate much faster than stainless steel in coastal environments.

 We know that all conductors are metals, most of which for all intents and purposes of this article are copper.
-Copper can resist the effects of chloride ions better than most heavy metals, unfortunately most electrical fixtures have cheaper inferior metals as internal contact points such as brass and aluminum which fail much more rapidly.
+Copper can resist the effects of chloride ions better than most heavy metals.
+Unfortunately, most electrical fixtures have cheap inferior metals as internal contact points, such as brass and aluminum that fail much more rapidly.
 The electrical panel above is 20 years old and completely destroyed via sea blast.